estellebarthelet/housing/index.md

 ![Plot13](./figures/10_ATE_precarious_4.png)

 It seems that younger children's mental health is more impacted by precarity than teenagers'.
 Indeed it is interesting to see that the effect on depression score is not significant for teenagers.
-However, recall that depression scores increase with age.
+However, recall that depression scores increase with age!
 We can conclude that the augmentation in depression occurence in teenagers is not particularly specific to their housing conditions.

+On the other hand, the physical health of teenagers is more harshly impacted.

-Regarding behavior, younger children that live in a precarious environment show more bahavioral problems than teenagers.
+Regarding behavior, younger children that live in a precarious environment show more behavioral problems than teenagers.

 The other variables are not significant.
-Thus, we can conclude that precarious living conditions affect children more than teenagers only for mental health.
+Thus, we can conclude that precarious living conditions affect children more than teenagers for mental health, while teenagers are more impacted on their physical condition.
+Education however does not seem to be affected differently across different age groups.

-## Conclusion
+# Conclusion